Jefferson, Texas

 Jefferson is a city and county seat of Marion County, Texas, in Northeast Texas.
-It has a population of 1,875 as of the 2020 United States census.
+It had a population of 1,875 as of the 2020 United States census.

 History

 Almost every commercial building and house on the main arterial road in Jefferson has a historic marker.

 Early records indicate that Jefferson was founded around 1841 on land ceded from the Caddo Indians.
 At that time, a log jam more than 100 miles long existed on the Red River north of present Natchitoches, Louisiana.
 The Indians said that this log jam, known as the Great Red River Raft, had always existed.

 The Red River Raft (or Great Raft) acted as a dam on the river and raised the level of Caddo Lake and the Red River several feet.
 This rise of Caddo Lake and the corresponding rise in the Big Cypress Bayou at Jefferson permitted commercial riverboat travel to Jefferson from ports such as St. Louis and New Orleans via the Mississippi and Red Rivers.